ePartner Involvement & Sponsorship Opportunites

 Communications Workshops & Certificate Program

-This pilot program was designed jointly with the NC State University Theatre to create a fun and exciting experience that will introduce CSC students to theatre games and exercises that relate directly to the skills industry leaders tell us are essential to success in today's business environment.
+This program was designed jointly with the NC State University Theatre to create a fun and exciting experience that will introduce CSC students to theatre games and exercises that relate directly to the skills industry leaders tell us are essential to success in today's business environment.
 The series of four 90-minute workshops are conducted at Thompson Theatre and focus on four primary skills areas - risk taking & personal awareness, critical & creative thinking, communication & presentation, and teamwork & collaboration.
 Students who attend and participate in all four workshops will receive a certificate.
 Your sponsorship will cover the cost for the theatre staff for course development and delivery.
 Sponsors may be notified of workshop days and extended invites to observe and interact with participants…and maybe even be involved in the skits, improve and exercises!

 Competitive Learning Program & Spring Programming Contest

 The NC State Computer Science Department has an active program in competitive learning, using head-to-head competition as a context for teaching computer science and a motivation for building programming skills.
-Throughout the year, students meet for two and a half hours each week, working on new types of problems, studying programming techniques and working with their peers.
+Throughout the year, students meet for approximately two hours each week, working on new types of problems, studying programming techniques and working with their peers.
 In a typical semester, the competitive learning program may expose students to dozens of problems and algorithms they wouldn't get to see in their required coursework.
 Support for these activities lets us hold a local programming contest in the spring, with prizes for the winners.
 It also provides snacks and other incentives for the spring contest and for monthly mini-contests throughout the year.
 For a sponsor that would like a high level of involvement, there are opportunities to attend local programming contests, serve as judges, mentor teams and even to craft contest problems that highlight the sponsor’s domain.

 Connected Alumni Newsletter